-By the time I am reading this article, the Samsung 980 Pro 1TB is available for 182 USD but the Samsung 980 1TB is available just for 129 USD.
-Difference is there in all other variants as well.
-But, I would suggest you checking the live prices because they keep changing frequently.
+By the time I am writing this article, the Samsung 980 Pro 1TB is available for 182 USD but the Samsung 980 1TB is available just for 129 USD.
+The difference is there in all other variants as well.
+But, I would suggest you check the live prices because they keep changing frequently.

 Which one to choose?
 Samsung 980 or 980 Pro

 However, if you are a normal user who doesn’t want those 5, 6, and 7 GB/s data transfer rates, you are fine to go with the Samsung 980.
 However, its SLC cache method might result in issues while doing huge random data reading/writing.
 But, overall, it is a good SSD.

 So, it is not easy to point out the perfect one from both because the differences are huge.
 One comes in the budget NVMe category and the second one is a professional product.
-So, just look at your needs and budget as well whether you want that high data read/write speeds from the 980 Pro.
+So, just look at your needs and budget as well as whether you want that high data read/write speeds from the 980 Pro.
 However, if you have enough budget to spend, just go for 980 Pro.
 You will never regret your decision.

 Still, I would insist you read these comparisons and widen your knowledge about other competitors of both.

 Frequently Asked Questions

 Anyone with no hardcore data read/write requirements can go for Samsung 980 SSD.
 In fact, it can boot any Windows OS within 30 seconds and that’s enough for most of us.

-Anybody with a M.2 PCIe 4.0 NVMe port on their motherboard can go for the Samsung 980 Pro.
+Anybody with an M.2 PCIe 4.0 NVMe port on their motherboard can go for the Samsung 980 Pro.
 Also, you should have a decent budget to spend on this product